-^{} Targets are based on the Ghosh statistical model where appropriate, using three-year averages for baselines when available, and a 90% confidence interval.
+\\ Targets are based on the Ghosh statistical model where appropriate, using three-year averages for baselines when available, and a 90% confidence interval.
+Any updates to Targets during plan recalibration are attributed to new data availability after original plan development.

+Effective Communication

+Definition Level Baseline 2024 Target

+Percent of Positive Survey Responses Related to Communication Effectiveness Students 60 73

+Elementary 71 87

+Secondary 53 65

+Families 83 82 96

+School Staff 82 81 99

+District Staff TBDN/A TBD95%

+Community TBDN/A TBD90%

-Effective Communication Definition Level Baseline 2024 Target Students 60 73 Develope of Decitive Current December 201 Families 83 96 Percent of Positive Survey Responses Related to Communication Effectiveness School Staff 82 99 Communication Enectiveness District Staff 1 TBD TBD Community 1 TBD TBD Number of Partnerships with Businesses, Community Organizations, and Law Enforcement Agencies 🛕 District Total TBD TBD Number of Departments and Schools with Communications Ambassadors Trained on Branding, Social Media Use, and Community Relations District Total TBD TBD Percent of Enrolled Students' Families Who Allow for District Outreach Efforts 1 District Total TBD TBD Number of Positive News Media Reports (Print, Broadcast, Online, and Social Media) District Total TBD TBD
+Number of Partnerships with Businesses, Community Organizations, and Law Enforcement Agencies 🛕 District Total TBD TBD

+Number of Departments and Schools with Communications Ambassadors Trained on Branding, Social Media Use, and Community Relations District Total TBD 0 TBD

+Percent of Enrolled Students' Families Who Allow for District Total TBD TBD

+Number of Positive News Media Reports (Print, Broadcast, Online, and Social Media) District Total TBD383 TBD489

-^{} Baselines are as of the 2018 school year as per availability at the time of this document preparation.
+\ Baselines are as of the 2018-2019 school year as per availability at the time of this document preparation.
 Data are restricted to District-operated non-charter schools.
+Any updates to Baselines during plan recalibration are attributed to data becoming available which was not available during original plan development.

-TBD = To Be Determined
+TBD = To Be Determined: N/A = Not Applicable

-⚠ Data not available or systems to be developed.
+Data not available or systems to be developed.